 A specific definition of only transferring a single embryo at the culmination of an IVF cycle.
 Defined as elective (eSET) when more than one embryo of sufficient quality for transfer is available.

-A cryopreservation procedure in which the temperature of the cell(s) is lowered in a stepwise fashion, typically using a computer-controlled rate, from room temperature to extreme low temperature.
+A cryopreservation procedure in which the temperature of the cell(s) is lowered in a stepwise fashion, typically using a computer-controlled rate, from room temperature to extremely low temperature.

 Small for gestational age: